yantavares/text.mp4/README.md

-# text.mp4
+# video.txt

-**text.mp4** is a project that takes a video as input, converts each frame into ASCII art using any font you want, and generates a text-based video output along with the ASCII frames.
+**video.txt** is a project that takes a video as input, converts each frame into ASCII art using any font you want, and generates a text-based video output inside your terminal along with the ASCII frames.

 **Example** (takes a few seconds to load):
 ![Video Example](public/sampletxt.gif)